FillingVoid7/Movie-Search-App/README.md

 # Movie-Search-App
-A movie search engine based on the OMDB API.
+A movie search-engine based on the OMDB API for fetching the input movie details .